 Classroom: C1-7 (pending)

-An additional class time of 3:50 to 5:00 is scheduled for Mondays, if needed.

 Canvas Website: Course materials, including pre-reading materials/handouts, and announcements can be found on the Canvas Website that is associated with this course.

 Description: Outline of how relevant disciplines impact on the development of a new drug product from the discovery of a new active lead compound to its final refinement as a commercial product.
 Contributions of Organic Chemistry, Biochemistry, Metabolic Chemistry, Physical Chemistry, Analytical Chemistry, and Pharmacological Chemistry are discussed.
 The student will gain a general understanding of the drug design process.